-Improving Work Opportunities For Young People in Commonwealth (I-Work)
+Improving Work Opportunities For Young People in the Commonwealth (I-WORK)

 By promoting good practice, partnerships and mutual learning between Commonwealth member states at a policy and delivery level, we will drive improved opportunities for youth whilst raising the knowledge and understanding of the Commonwealth and strengthening relationships with the UK.

-The project will work in four ODA countries, Ghana, India, Malaysia and South Africa, but will disseminate the lessons and practice innovation across the Commonwealth.
-It will focus on two Strands which both have its own priority at Policy and Institutional levels:-
+The project worked in four ODA countries, Ghana, India, Malaysia and South Africa, but will disseminate the lessons and practice innovation across the Commonwealth.
+It focuses on two Strands which both have its own priority at Policy and Institutional levels:-

 Under the Apprenticeship Strand, a Technical Assistance (TA) Project was identified and delivered based on results from the British Council’s Apprenticeship System Benchmarking Tool, the first apprenticeship benchmarking exercise in Malaysia.
 The TA Project has led to research, benchmark, and improved the policy and provision of apprenticeships in Malaysia.
 It was implemented through an action-research project to gather responses from companies in the manufacturing sector from August 2019 to January 2020.
 A National Apprenticeships Expert, an Advisory Group (consisting of national policymakers and relevant TVET agencies), and a TA Project Delivery Consultant worked together in sharing the outcomes of the project during the I-WORK National Workshop and Forum.